openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

     :alt: Revisions menu dropdown.
     :align: center

 Finally, we will save the mosaic itself.
-This is called ‘retrieving’ the mosaic.
+This is called ‘retrieving' the mosaic.
 This step is necessary to perform analysis on the imagery.

 To download this imagery mosaic to your SEPAL account, click the :code:`Retrieve` button.